Google Workspace Technical Support Services Guidelines

 - i.
 Premium Support will be provided in English language (24x7) and in Japanese language during Business Hours.
 For any Requests in Japanese language submitted outside of Business Hours, Google will respond within the target initial response times stated for Workspace Standard Support.

 - ii.
-As part of the Premium Support offering, Customer will receive access to a named Technical Account Manager for 1 day per week to (a) assist with Customer in developing a strategy with respect to the Services, (b) provide best practice advice regarding implementation and use of the Services, and (c) manage technical support escalations and coordinate with Google subject matter experts to address technical inquiries related to the Services.
+As part of the Premium Support offering, Customer will receive access to a named Technical Account Manager to (a) assist Customer in developing a strategy with respect to the Services, (b) provide best practice guidance on implementation and use of the Services, and (c) manage technical support escalations and coordinate with Google subject matter experts to address technical inquiries related to the Services.
 Additional access to Technical Account Management may be purchased, subject to additional fees and terms.
-Customer's account team can provide pricing details on request.

 - iii.
 Value Add